sompolinsky-lab/dnn-object-manifolds/README.md

 ## Point-cloud manifolds

-The MATLAB code used in our paper is provided [here] (https://github.com/sompolinsky-lab/dnn-object-manifolds/blob/master/point_cloud_analysis/manifold_stable_analysis_corr.m).
+The MATLAB code used in our paper is provided [here](https://github.com/sompolinsky-lab/dnn-object-manifolds/blob/master/point_cloud_analysis/manifold_stable_analysis_corr.m).

 If you are interested in the Python version of this implementation, check out [the Python repository for a follow-up paper in Speech](https://github.com/schung039/neural_manifolds_replicaMFT).